C0m3b4ck/Pagewipe-ePub-DRM-Remover/README.md

-BooXtream ePub DRM Remover
+Pagewipe ePub DRM Remover
 ===

-This script is an implementation of Institute of Biblio-Immunology's First Communique:
+The script removes various manifestations of BooXtream's 'Social DRM' from ePub files.
+It is forked from <a href=https://github.com/grayleonard/booxtream-epub-drm-remover>Grayleonard's repo</a>.
+However, that has been abandoned and I have decided to remake it with support for Python3.

+More from Grayleonard:
 ["Identifying and Removing Verso/BooXtream 'Social DRM' EPUB eBook Watermarks"](https://pastebin.com/raw/E1xgCUmb)

-It removes the various manifestations of BooXtream's 'Social DRM' from ePub files.

 The seven DRM watermarks that are removed are:
 ```
 "WM0-2 are overt (readily visible) watermarks and are optional (meaning they may not necessarily be present):
   [WM0] -- Ex Libris Image Watermark
-  [WM1] -- Disclaimer Page Watermark
+  [WM1] -- Disclaimer Page Watermark (via keywords)
   [WM2] -- Footer Watermarks
 WM3-6 are covert (not readily visible) watermarks and are always present:
   [WM3] -- Filename Watermarks